Gimlettt/YuAndZeng/chrome-extension/README.md

 ## 📄 License

-MIT License - Feel free to use for hackathons and personal projects!
+MIT License - Feel free to use for personal projects!

 ## 🤝 Contributing

-Built for a hackathon, but contributions are welcome!
+Contributions are welcome!
 Feel free to submit issues or PRs.

 ---

-Made with ❤️ for the Hackathon
+Developed by memories.ai

 Good luck with your presentation! 🎉